jear/Labs/Docker/README.md

 `#` **`systemctl stop firewalld`**

-### On Ubuntu
+### Configuring firewall on Ubuntu

-I recommend that you run the following commands on **all** nodes to avoid firewalling issue in the rest of the Lab:
+I recommend that you run the following command on **all** nodes to avoid firewalling issue in the rest of the Lab:

 `#` **`ufw disable`**

+Back to out normal program now !

 Swarm has the notion of worker (hosting containers), manager (able to be also a worker and being a backup leader) and Leader (manager being in charge of the